adoubleyoueye/adoubleyoueye/README.md

 I'm Awi Mphaphuli.
 A developer, father and FOSS enthusiast from Johannesburg.
 </div>

-- 🧠 Currently improving my skills with Docker, GCP, K8s, Python, Ruby.
+- 🧠 Currently improving my skills with Docker, GCP, K8s, Python and Ruby.
 - 🍕 Fun opinion: Pinapples don't belong on pizza but anchovies and olives do.

 <!--